‘I feel so lost’: The elderly in Ukraine, left behind, mourn

-MYKULYCHI, Ukraine (AP) — This was not where Nadiya Trubchaninova thought she would find herself at 70 years old, hitchhiking daily from her village to the shattered Ukrainian town of Bucha,trying to bring her son’s body home for burial.
+MYKULYCHI, Ukraine (AP) — This is not where Nadiya Trubchaninova thought she would find herself at 70 years of age, hitchhiking daily from her village to the shattered town of Bucha trying to bring her son’s body home for burial.

-After word reached her that Vadym had been found and buried by strangers in a yard in Bucha, she spent more than a week trying to bring him home to a proper grave.
-But he was just one body among hundreds, part of an investigation into war crimes that has grown to global significance.
+Now 48-year-old Vadym is in a black bag in a refrigerated truck.
+After word reached her that he had been found and buried by strangers in a yard in Bucha, she has spent more than a week trying to bring him home for a proper grave.
+But he is one body among hundreds, part of an investigation into war crimes that has grown to global significance.

 Trubchaninova is among the many elderly people left behind or who chose to stay as millions of Ukrainians fled across borders or to other parts of the country.
-They were the first to be seen on empty streets after Russian troops withdrew from communities around the capital, Kyiv, peering out from wooden gates or carrying bags of donated food back to freezing homes.
+They were the first to be seen on empty streets after the Russians withdrew from communities around the capital, Kyiv, peering from wooden gates or carrying bags of donated food back to freezing homes.

-Some, like Trubchaninova, survived the first weeks of the war only to find it had taken their children.
+Some, like Trubchaninova, survived the worst of the war only to find it had taken their children.

-She had last seen her son on March 30.
+She last saw her son on March 30.
 She thought he was taking a walk as part of his long recovery from a stroke.
 “It would be crazy to go farther,” she said.
-She wondered whether he went driving to search for a cellphone connection to call his own son and wish him a happy birthday.
+She wonders whether he went driving to search for a cellphone connection to call his own son and wish him happy birthday.

-She wondered whether Vadym thought the Russians in Bucha were like those occupying their village, who told them they wouldn’t be harmed if they didn’t fight back.
+She wonders whether Vadym thought the Russians in Bucha were like those occupying their village, who told them they wouldn’t be harmed if they didn’t fight back.

 More than a week later, she found his makeshift grave with the help of a stranger with the same name and age as her son.
 The following day, she spotted the body bag containing Vadym at a Bucha cemetery.
-He always stood out for his height and his foot stuck out from a hole in the corner.
+He always stood out as tall, and his foot stuck out from a hole in the corner.
 Anxious not to lose him, she found a scarf and tied it there.
-It was her marker.
+It is her marker.

-She believed she knew where her son’s body was held for days, in a refrigerator truck outside Bucha’s morgue.
-She was desperate to find an official to hurry the process of inspecting her son and issuing the documents needed to release him.
+She believes she knows where her son’s body is now, in a refrigerator truck outside Bucha’s morgue.
+She is desperate to find an official to hurry the process of inspecting her son and issuing the documents needed to release him.

 “I get worried, where he’d go, and whether I’d be able to find him,” she said.

-Once she collected his body, she would need a casket, which equals a month of her pension, about $90.
+Once she collects his body, she’ll need a casket.
+A casket equals a month of her pension, or about $90.
 She, like other elderly Ukrainians, hasn’t received her pension since the war began.
 She gets by selling the vegetables she grows, but the potatoes she meant to plant in March withered while she was hiding in her home.

 Her aging cellphone keeps losing battery life.
 She forgets her phone number.
 Her other son, two years younger than Vadym, is unemployed and troubled.
 Nothing is easy.